raylee-git/leili-web/content/authors/admin/_index.md

     date_start: 2015-08-30
     date_end: 2020-05-30
     summary: |
-      Thesis on _Why LLMs are awesome_.
-Supervised by [Prof Joe Smith](https://example.com).
-Presented papers at 5 IEEE conferences with the contributions being published in 2 Springer journals.
+      Thesis on Robust Inference for Data with Latent Structure.
+Supervised by [Prof Anand N Vidyashankar](https://anandnv.squarespace.com/).
+Presented papers at statistical conferences such as JSM with the contributions being published in peer reviewed stats journals.
     button:
       text: 'Read Thesis'
       url: 'https://example.com'